angular/angularfire/README.md

 ### Polyfills

 Neither AngularFire or Firebase ship with polyfills.
-To have compatability across as wide-range of environments we suggest the following polyfills be added to your application:
+To have compatibility across as wide-range of environments we suggest the following polyfills be added to your application:

 | API | Environments | Suggested Polyfill | License |
 |-----|--------------|--------------------|---------|